Department of Sociology and Anthropology

 Exploration of cultural, political and economic processes that contribute to creation and maintenance of the modern nation state as an imagined community.

-Supervised fieldwork in public or private agencies affording students an opportunity to apply sociological knowledge and skills in addressing practical problems.
+Supervised fieldwork in public or private agencies, or within communities, affording students an opportunity to apply sociological knowledge and skills in generating research and or addressing practical problems.

 Study of topics of interest not covered in regularly scheduled courses.